Sitecore-Hackathon/2025-Sitecore-Strikers/README.md

 8. Now go back to your VS code and run the following command it should push the news articles including AI analysis results in the XMC instance in Home/News folder. python authoring.py

 Note – Please refer to the document attached for the detailed steps.
+Please use headset for better video hearing quality.
+Thank you